 Double Double Toil and Trouble

-Fans of William Shakespeare will enjoy this nod to ; kids will just enjoy collecting treats from the cackling witches with a spooky trunk.
-Either way, this Double Double Toil & Trouble trunk or treat design from Mariah at Giggles Galore is a hit!
-From the cauldron of witches brew to the bottles of spells and potions, this witches workshop in a trunk is truly a creative work of art.Continue to 4 of 9 below.
+Fans of William Shakespeare will enjoy this nod to the author's infamous play, "Macbeth," while kids will just enjoy collecting treats from the cackling witches in the spooky trunk.
+Either way, this Double Double Toil & Trouble trunk or treat design from Mariah at Giggles Galore is a hit.
+From the cauldron of witches brew and creepy birch trees to the bottles of spells and potions, this witches workshop is truly a creative work of art.Continue to 4 of 9 below.

 04 of 09

 When Shirley and Stacy of Intelligent Domestications found themselves with a large, empty appliance box right around Halloween time, this sweet cottage was born.
-Not only is this cardboard candy house adorable, it is also accessible!
-The structure was created with a door on each side so kids could walk through, and collect their treats through a window that rested against the candy-filled trunk.
-Shirley shares how they made this trunk or treat candy cottage, so you can make one, too!Continue to 5 of 9 below.
+Not only is this cardboard candy house adorable, but it's also accessible—the structure was created with a door on each side so kids could walk into the cottage and collect their treats through a window that rested against the candy-filled trunk.
+The "candy" on the exterior is made from ball pit balls that have been cut in half to resemble sugary gumdrops, and candy cane stripes line the edges of the home.
+This fairytale-inspired scene is great for a trunk or treat with younger children who may not love being spooked.Continue to 5 of 9 below.

 05 of 09